-Benchmarking utility performance indicators is an essential element of continuous improvement, allowing utilities to track their own performance and to compare their results to peers to identify areas that could be strengthened.
+Benchmarking utility performance indicators are an essential element of continuous improvement, allowing utilities to track their own performance, compare their results to peers, and identify areas that could be strengthened or improved.

-Follow the link to access the AWWA Utility Benchmarking Program.
-Log in using your awwa.org credentials, then you will be redirected to the Benchmarking site.
+Follow the link to access the AWWA Utility Benchmarking Program:

 Login to Benchmarking Survey